poker

 Poker Sequence Math

 An important early step in learning poker is understanding which card hand has a higher value.
-Poker math formulas based on probability, ratios and percentages can be used to predict outcomes.
+The Poker math formulas based on probability, ratios and percentages can be used to predict different outcomes.

 For instance, we know that Royal Flush is the best poker hand in the poker hand ranking.
 It is the most powerful hand that consists of the 10, J, Q, K, A cards of the same suit.
 Therefore, there are only 4 suits which means there are only 4 ways of getting such a hand.